-SWIFT payments–or international wires–are a type of transaction where the SWIFT international payment network is used to send or receive international electronic payments, which is why SWIFT payments are sometimes referred to as international wire payments.
+SWIFT payments are payment transactions using the SWIFT international payment network.
+This network is used to send or receive international electronic payments, which is why SWIFT payments are sometimes referred to as international wire payments.
 The SWIFT network doesn’t actually transfer funds but instead, sends payment orders between banks using SWIFT codes.
 It’s a means to transfer money overseas quickly, accurately, and securely.

 In 2019, more than 11,000 SWIFT member institutions sent approximately 33.6 million transactions per day through the network.
 The financial service creates a global level of connectivity that speeds up international business and brings the world a little closer together.